 During her career Hope has practiced in many areas, including federal criminal defense, plaintiff’s civil rights, employment law, appeals and civil defense.
 Hope often served as both an adjunct and Visiting Professor at the University of New Mexico School of Law, teaching classes including Pretrial Practice and Clinic, as well as developing and running the DWI/DV Prosecution in Practice Program.

-Most recently, Hope completed the 40-hour Mediation Training at UNM School of Law and has been serving as a Mediator in the Bernalillo County Metropolitan Court Mediation Program.
+Hope completed the 40-hour Mediation Training at UNM School of Law in 2017 and has been serving as a Mediator in the Bernalillo County Metropolitan Court Mediation Program and a Contract Settlement Facilitator in the Second Judicial District Court’s Foreclosure Settlement Program.
 She started Creative Mediations to meld her legal, social service and mediation skills to help you and your clients find creative resolutions to your cases.

 Hope has had several articles published including:

 • Teach This Class!, Faulkner Law Review, 95-107 (2011)

 • The Case for Pretrial Practice’s Inclusion in All Law School Curricula, American Bar Association, Legal Education Division, The Syllabus (Volume 42, Issue 2, March 2011)

 • The First Amendment in Cyberspace: No Place for Analogies, 1 PGH.
 J. TECH.
 L. & POL’Y. 2 (March 17, 2000)